 Development Team Size

 Optimal Development Team size is small enough to remain nimble and large enough to complete significant work.
-Fewer than three Development Team members decrease interaction and results in smaller productivity gains.
+Fewer than three Development Team members decreases interaction and results in smaller productivity gains.
 Smaller Development Teams may encounter skill constraints during the Sprint, causing the Development Team to be unable to deliver a potentially releasable Increment.
 Having more than nine members requires too much coordination.
 Large Development Teams generate too much complexity for an empirical process to manage.
 The Product Owner and Scrum Master roles are not included in this count unless they are also executing the work of the Sprint Backlog.

 The Scrum Master